lsst-dm/dmtn-164/index.rst

 At this point, we should be able to spawn a lab with a name from the auth information.
 This should use the configuration available from the YAML file.

+This can be done by implementing a Gafaelfawr authenticator class and using that for auth.

 Lab Volume Mounting
 ===================